Lampropeltis getula: Description

-Adult specimens of the speckled kingsnake, L. g. holbrooki, are the smallest race at 91.5 cm in snout-to-vent length (SVL) on average, while L. g. getula is the largest at 107 cm SVL on average.
+Adult specimens of the speckled kingsnake, Lampropeltis getula holbrooki, are the smallest race at 91.5 cm in snout-to-vent length (SVL) on average, while L. g. getula is the largest subspecies at 107 cm SVL on average.
 Specimens up to 208.2 cm in total length (including tail) have been recorded.
 Weight can vary from 285 g in a small specimen of 87.2 cm in total length, to 2268 g in large specimens, of over 153 cm in total length.

-The color pattern consists of a glossy black, blue black, or dark brown ground color, overlaid with a series of 23-52 white chain-like rings.
+The color pattern consists of a glossy black, blue black, or dark brown ground color, overlaid with a series of 23–52 white chain-like rings.
+Variation is found in their patterns across geographic ranges.
 Kingsnakes from the coastal plains have wider bands, while those found in mountainous areas have thinner bands or may be completely black.

 Common names

-Common names for L. getula include eastern kingsnake, common kingsnake, chain kingsnake, kingsnake, Carolina kingsnake, chain snake, bastard horn snake, black kingsnake, black moccasin, common chain snake, cow sucker, eastern kingsnake, horse racer, master snake, North American kingsnake, oakleaf rattler, pied snake, pine snake, racer, rattlesnake pilot, thunder-and-lightning snake, thunderbolt, thunder snake, wamper, wampum snake.
-In North Carolina, it is also called the pied piper.
+Common names for Lampropeltis getula include eastern kingsnake, common kingsnake, chain kingsnake, kingsnake, Carolina kingsnake, chain snake, bastard horn snake, black kingsnake, black moccasin, common chain snake, cow sucker, horse racer, master snake, North American kingsnake, oakleaf rattler, pied snake, pine snake, racer, rattlesnake pilot, thunder-and-lightning snake, thunderbolt, thunder snake, wamper, wampum snake.